-My main speciality has been MCI equipment.
-I have always
+My main speciality was MCI equipment.
+I have always admired their

-admired their design philosophy and sonic performance.
-The fact
+design philosophy and sonic performance.
+The fact that many of these

-that much of this gear is still going when so much other gear less than
+products are still going when so much other gear less than half the age

-half the age has been delegated to the skip bin is testament to their
+has been delegated to the skip bin is testament to their quality.

-quality.
-These days in Australia at least, the high end music
+These days in Australia at least, the high end music recording industry is

-recording industry is practically dead and I no longer do much work in
+practically dead and I no longer do much work in this area.

 In this section, I am sharing some of my experiences about a few random